pedroelbanquero/nos-carmichael-spell/README.md

-## Prood more numbers from 0 to N who decrypts a message than factorize a number
+## Proof more numbers from 0 to N who decrypts a message than factorize a number

 Calculate numbers who decrypts a message from 0 to N